-Councilmembers may notify members of the public to specific agenda items of interest, but will not encourage members of the public to pressure the City Council to place items on the agenda or to conduct mass demonstrations at Council meetings.
+Public Notification.
+Councilmembers may notify members of the public to specific agenda items of interest but will not encourage members of the public to pressure the City Council to place items on the agenda or to conduct mass demonstrations at Council meetings.

-(g) Agenda Review.
+Agenda Review.
 The Mayor, Mayor Pro Tempore, City Manager, City Attorney, and City Clerk intend to meet monthly to review the agenda schedule.
+City staff should continue to build and develop an annual calendar to inform agenda item planning.